FAQ - Frequently Asked Questions

 What is the purpose of our Mailing List?

 It's thru the mailing list that we plan activities.
-We had a convention last year, and are planning one for this year.
+We've been organizing Reunions since 1999, and are planning one for this year.
 We also help each other find hippos, and share discoveries.

 Go ahead and give it a try...it's easy to unsubscribe if you don't like it. :-)